KaroleeC/seed-portal/RETRIEVAL_SETUP.md

 ### Worker not starting

-- Check REDIS_URL is set
+- Check DATABASE_URL is set
-- Verify Redis is running: `redis-cli ping`
+- Verify Postgres is accessible
 - Check logs for connection errors

 ### Retrieval returns empty